Are you aware of what’s in your skin care products?

 Borax Sodium Borate: This ingredient is a strong irritant, and again it may be a carcinogenic.

-An interesting ingredient, but nonetheless one we at The Naked Chemist choose to avoid in our formulas, because it is considered an irritant in skin care.
+An interesting ingredient but nonetheless, one I choose to avoid in my formulas, because it is considered an irritant in skin care.

 Essential oils: Some volatile oils can be irritating and sensitising to the skin, these include Cardamom, Bay Leaf and Bergamot.

-Most are great for the skin, especially when blended with other cosmetics ingredients, but like everything in nature, to much of a good thing can sometimes be bad.
+Many of these oils have wonderful properties especially when blended with other cosmetics ingredients, but like everything in nature, too much of a good thing can sometimes be bad.

 Follow the link to find more information on essential oils in skin care.